 One of the main reasons a client might come to you for coaching is because they are seeking some guidance to help them overcome a number of obstacles that are probably preventing them from attaining their goals and objectives.
-These obstacles can of course come in many forms.
-They can for instance be environmental, social, circumstantial, physical or emotional obstacles.
+These obstacles can, of course, come in many forms.
+They can, for instance, be environmental, social, circumstantial, physical or emotional obstacles.
 The type of obstacle that your client faces isn’t important.
 What’s important is that as a coach you are successfully able to break down the psychological walls and the negative impact that this obstacle has on your client’s life, because it’s after all not what we face that matters, but rather how we face things that makes all the difference in the end.

-Your main objective as a coach is to empower your client through effective questioning techniques that will help change their behavior and alter their perspective of reality.
+Your main objective as a coach is to empower your client through effective questioning techniques that will help change their behavior and alter their perspective on reality.
 Once your client’s perspective shifts, they will begin to view their life and circumstances in a very different way, and this will subsequently help alter the decisions they make and actions they take in relation to this obstacle.
 Your client will essentially become empowered, more resourceful and therefore able to take the necessary steps forward to overcome their problems successfully.

 The Obstacle Analysis Process

 To begin this process, ask your client to think of a single obstacle or a limiting behavior that they feel is preventing them from moving forward.
 Remember that obstacles can come in many forms.
-It therefore doesn’t really matter what obstacles your client brings to mind.
+It, therefore, doesn’t really matter what obstacles your client brings to mind.
 The questions you are about to ask can be modified to fit just about any kind of obstacle your client might face.

 Once you have gained some clarity about this obstacle, it’s now time to question the issue at hand.
 Ask your client:

 What are the indications that this is a problem?

 Are there any underlying issues behind this problem?